bachya/pinpress/README.md

 COMMAND OPTIONS
-    -e arg - The end date to pull pins to (default: none) -n arg - The number of results to return (default: none) -s arg - The start date to pull pins from (default: none) -t arg - The tags to use (e.g., "ruby,pinboard") (default: none)
+    -e arg - The end date to pull pins to (default: none) -m arg - The pin template to use (default: none) -n arg - The number of results to return (default: none) -s arg - The start date to pull pins from (default: none) -t arg - The tags to use (e.g., "ruby,pinboard") (default: none)